lcmeyer37/openstock/README.md

 # OpenStock
-Open Source Technical Analysis Software made in Java

 ![1.0a](https://github.com/lcmeyer37/openstock/blob/master/version1alpha.jpg)

-## About
 OpenStock is a project licensed under GNU GPLv3.
 The project is being created making use of NetBeans and Java.
 And some of it's features include:

 * Real-time stocks data (provided by Alpha Vantage)